Neural Parameter Estimation with Incomplete Data: Simulation studies

-Table~\ref{tab:Potts} and Figure~\ref{fig:Potts} report our results for NBEs of the Potts Model's parameter $\beta$.
-As for the Gaussian process model, the EM NBE is agnostic to the missingness pattern and performs well under both missingness models considered in this experiment.
+Table~\ref{tab:Potts} and Figure~\ref{fig:Potts} report our results (in Figure~\ref{fig:Potts} we focus on the parameter $\beta$).
+As with the Gaussian process model, the EM NBE is agnostic to the missingness pattern, and performs well under both missingness models considered in this experiment.
 By contrast, the Masking NBE is biased for most values of $\beta$ when the missingness model is misspecified.
+The performance of the EM NBE indicates that Algorithm~\ref{alg:neuralEM} in the Estimation stage converges to a suitable point estimate across most, if not all, data sets; convergence for a single data set is illustrated in Figure~\reffsupp{fig:convergence:Potts}.

+Finally, this example highlights the advantages of NBEs (and related neural inferential methods) over another popular simulation-based method of inference, approximate Bayesian computation \citep[ABC;][]{Lintusaari_2017_ABC_review, Sisson_2018_ABC_handbook}.
+ABC typically relies on user-defined summary statistics, which are difficult to construct for latent variable models such as the hidden Potts model.
+In contrast, NBEs do not require user-defined summary statistics and can be applied directly to high-dimensional data.
+To provide a comparison in a setting where informative summary statistics are available, in Section~\reffsupp{sec:additionalsimulationstudies} we present an additional simulation study using a spatial version of the generalized hyperbolic distribution.
+Even in this case where informative summary statistics are available, we find that ABC leads to less statistically efficient estimates than the EM NBE.